slotdawg/ts2020/peer/peer.rst

    - **Username** - peer

-     *This is the Files API account username configured earlier in the lab and MUST be in all lower case.*
+     *This is the Files API account username configured earlier in the lab and must be in all lower case.*

    - **Password** - nutanix/4u